 - First or Third person combat with Mutants, Animals and other players

 - Party and Friend systems for co-op play

 - Dynamic day-night cycle

-Would it be weird to say I am cautiously optimistic about the game?
-Multiplayer in survival can be so hit or miss on the scaling – to the tune of the trivialization of any actual survival elements.
-Though hey, many hands does equal quicker building, which can be helpful in places like 7D2D when your base gets screwed by the hordes.
+Is it weird to say I am cautiously optimistic about the game?
+Multiplayer in survival can be so hit or miss on the scaling – to the tune of trivializing any essential survival elements.
+Though, many hands do equal quicker building, which can be helpful in places like 7D2D when your base gets screwed by the hordes.

-For now, I did throw some money in to back FV via Kickstarter (not bad pricing/perks!) and I kinda hope that other folks I know are interested in the game, because it would be nice to head into it as part of a small group of survivors, instead of by my lonesome.
-I'll update this once I get in with my backer wave and can experience the gameplay firsthand.
+For now, I did throw some money in to back FV via Kickstarter (not bad pricing/perks!), and I kinda hope that other folks I know are interested in the game because it would be nice to head into it as part of a small group of survivors, instead of by my lonesome.
+I'll update this once I get in with my backer wave and experience the gameplay firsthand.